 - an independent and impartial critique of your film project

 - a chance to have your film presented on a large screen in front of a film-loving audience

-There are special arrangements for entries from young people who are under 16 years or between 16 to 21 at the closing date.
-They have a choice of two options (but not both) according to their aspirations and experience:
+Entries from young people are welcomed , with special prizes for those who are under 16 years or between 16 to 21 at the closing date.

-Competition entry fees vary according to length of film and age of film maker.
-There are lower rates for IAC members and discounts for early entry (before 21st December) and for entering and paying online.
+Competition entry fees vary.
+There are lower rates for IAC members and discounts for early entry.
 (Check here to learn the other benefits of becoming an IAC member, and here to discover how to join.)

 Become a member of the IAC.
 We are dedicated to supporting amateur film and audio-visual workers.
-Amateur means enthusiast - anyone from beginner to master of the art - with work that is not made for financial gain.
+Amateur means enthusiast - anyone from beginner to expert - with work that is not made for financial gain.
 Apart from the discount on the fee for entering BIAFF there are many other benefits, listed here.
 How to join.